See Position Description

 Flexibility is required to work with others under a wide variety of

-circumstances; analyze data utilizing defined but different
+circumstances; analyze data utilizing defined and similar

 processes; and operate equipment using standard methods of

 operation.
 Ability is also required to work with a significant